finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 # trading-algo-0.1

-A simple stock trading algorithm, backtested for 5 years.
+A simple stock trading algorithm, backtested for 5 years from Sep 1 2017 to Sep 1 2022.

 ## Table of Contents